 Barbara: The book came about as a result of casual conversations between myself and Philip while I was working as Philip’s EA for Diversity NZ.
 I remember we were discussing children’s reactions to seeing a person with a disability compared to that of their parents.
 For example, a child might see a person in a wheelchair and rush up to them to ask questions, or be shy and unsure what to say, or ask their parents rather loudly why that person can’t walk!!

 Parents mostly seem to be quite embarrassed or not sure how to respond.
 However Philip’s perspective, as a person who uses a wheelchair himself, was that he would welcome and encourage children’s curiosity and learning.
-He mentioned even finding it refreshing, since kids will typically jump right into a conversation about disability with no prior assumptions!
+He mentioned even finding it refreshing since kids will typically jump right into a conversation about disability with no prior assumptions!

-These conversations evolved into the idea for writing a children’s book to explore how their natural curiosity and openness might view the experience of disability.
-I’m very nerdy and into superhero movies, comics and related media – and there is also an element in many superhero stories of the ‘hero’ having some kind of disability along with their superpower (Professor X from the X-men being the most well-known example).
+These conversations evolved into the idea of writing a children’s book to explore how their natural curiosity and openness might view the experience of disability.
+I’m very nerdy and into superhero movies, comics, and related media – and there is also an element in many superhero stories of the ‘hero’ having some kind of disability along with their superpower (Professor X from the X-men being the most well-known example).
 So I had the idea of the child in the book viewing his friend, who uses a wheelchair, as being a secret superhero in his spare time – as a way of explaining his ‘special’ (or different) abilities.

-Philip: I remember sitting at the lights driving home, talking with Barbara and the idea for the book was formed.
+Philip: I remember sitting at the lights driving home, talking with Barbara, and the idea for the book was formed.
 I remember thinking how much easier it would be to write a book for kids, rather than adults, because, as Barbara said, there’s no need to “undo” assumptions in order to create a positive lens around function.
 Barbara’s perspective was so clear as well, given our working relationship, which made her perfect to lead the writing of the book.

 The book centres on the idea of diversity.
 What is “functional diversity”, and why do you think it is important?